LLM-UET/PhoBERT-TelecomGate/README.md

   remove them both with normal double quotes `"`.

-- Also watch out for open/unclosed/lone quotes, e.g. `"Have you finished this sentence yet,Negative`.
+- Also watch out for open/unclosed/lone quotes, e.g. `"Have you finished this sentence yet,true`.

 ## Input Segmentation